 Financial Services Sector

-Alibaba Cloud offers a high degree of flexibility in designing and implementing the IT architecture on the cloud with two Availability Zones in Indonesia.
+Alibaba Cloud offers a high degree of flexibility in designing and implementing the IT architecture on the cloud with THREE Availability Zones in Indonesia.
 With proper solution design, it can meet the requirements of security, resilience, data residency, recoverability, and performance for regulated entities in the Financial Services industry.
-Alibaba Cloud will open the third data center in early 2021.
-After the new data center opens, customers can deploy systems across three Availability Zones to achieve higher levels of resilience.
+Customers can deploy systems across three Availability Zones to achieve higher levels of resilience.
 Alibaba Cloud has helped several customers minimize the risks of losses in confidentiality, integrity, and availability when moving to a public cloud.

 Alibaba Cloud is committed to facilitating the customers in compliance with the financial industry-specific regulatory requirements.
 With initial high-level due diligence and risk assessment, solution selection, implementation and transition, and post-implementation assurance, Alibaba Cloud provides a full suite of offerings that can help, including responses in every due diligence evaluation aspects, best practices in services and products configuration, automated and continuous security check tools, as well as assurance over the design and operational effectiveness of internal controls.